kubernetes-sigs/kueue/keps/693-multikueue/README.md

 user will create the appropriate objects, roles and permissions in the clusters (manually, using gitops or some 3rd-party tooling).
 * Set up authentication between clusters.
-* Support very high job troughput (>1M jobs/day).
+* Support very high job throughput (>1M jobs/day).
 * Support K8S Jobs on management clusters that don't have either kubernetes/enhancements#4370 implemented or Job controller disabled.
-* Support for cluster role sharing (worker & manager insinde one cluster) is out of scope for this KEP.
+* Support for cluster role sharing (worker & manager inside one cluster) is out of scope for this KEP.
 We will get back to the topic once kubernetes/enhancements#4370 is merged and becomes a wider standard.
 * distribute running Jobs across multiple clusters, and reconcile partial